VCCT-PROG7312-2025-G3/st10306957-PROG7312-POE/README.md

    - I am going to enable the corresponding buttons in `Form1.cs`
    - I am going to create new forms for each feature
    - I will implement the required functionality

+### I Have Added An Events Page
+   - On this page, you will now see events that are happening in the community
+   - You can search for events by something like category (e.g. family)
+   - You can use the filters
+   - You can clear all filters by the clear filters button on the top right of your screen
+   - You will also notice the first block of information on the top of the page is your recommended events based on what you usually interact with
+   - You can click on the even t to better view information

+### Improvements I Have Made
+   - I majorly improved my folder structure of my project
+   - I Have also made a screen that allowsyou to see the issues you havee reported
+   - The landing screen of the project has also been improved